Leadership Series Launched

-The series will offer a chance for participants to develop skills, mindsets and knowledge that can help increase capacity for disciple making in local church ministry.
+The Leadership Development Series offers a chance for participants to develop skills, mindsets and knowledge that can help increase capacity for disciple-making in local church ministry.
 The workshops will also encourage deeper partnership between lay and clergy leaders.

 An attorney and the first woman elected in the 35th Judicial Circuit as circuit judge in Monroeville, Alabama, Hare was named General Secretary of CSROW in January 2013.
 She has also served on the governing board of the General Board of Pensions and Health Benefits and was a General Conference delegate elected by the Alabama-West Florida Conference in 2008, 2012, 2016, and 2019.

-The Rev. Dr. Susan Moudry, coordinator of Lay and Clergy Excellence for the Western PA Conference, emphasized that the Leadership and the Empowerment of Women session is open and relevant to everyone.
+The Rev. Dr. Susan Moudry, coordinator of Lay and Clergy Excellence for the Western PA Conference, emphasized that the Leadership and the Empowerment of Women session was open and relevant to everyone.

 “All of us need to be better equipped to encourage and empower women in leadership,” she explained.
-“This workshop will focus on application to local church ministry, and how everyone has a role to play in creating and sustaining ministry where everyone’s gifts are valued, respected, utilized and encouraged.”
+“The workshop focused on application to local church ministry, and how everyone has a role to play in creating and sustaining ministry where everyone’s gifts are valued, respected, utilized and encouraged.”

 The Leadership series was born out of the inability to meet in person for the past two years on the day before the Annual Conference, when a Leadership Workshop was offered each year, Moudry said.